lordmulder/DynamicAudioNormalizer/README.md

 );
 ```

 This is the main processing function.
-It usually is called in a loop by the application until all audio samples (for the *current* pass) have been processed.
-It is very important that all input samples are **identical** for the *first* and the *second* pass and that the total sample count does **not** change!
+It usually is called in a loop by the application until all input audio samples have been processed.

 The function works "in place": It *reads* the original input samples from the specified buffer and then *writes* the normalized output samples, if any, back into the *same* buffer.
 The content of <tt>samplesInOut</tt> will **not** be preserved!

 It's possible that a specific call to this function returns *fewer* output samples than the number of input samples that have been read!
 The pending samples are buffered internally and will be returned in a subsequent function call.
-This also means that the *i*-th output sample doesn't necessarily match *i*-th input sample.
-However, the samples are always returned in a strict FIFO (first-in, first-out) order.
-At the end of a pass, when all input samples have been read, the application may feed this function with "dummy" (null) samples in order to *flush* all pending output samples.
+This also means that the *i*-th output sample does **not** necessarily correspond to the *i*-th input sample.
+However, the samples are always returned in a strict FIFO (first in, first out) order.
+At the end of the process, when all input samples have been read, to application should call <tt>flushBuffer()</tt> in order to *flush* all pending output samples.

 **Parameters:**
 * *samplesInOut*: The buffer that contains the original input samples and that will receive the normalized output samples.
 The *i*-th input sample for the *c*-th channel is assumed to be stored at <tt>samplesInOut[c][i]</tt>, as a double-precision floating point number in the **-1.00** to **1.00** range.
 All indices are zero-based.
 The output samples, if any, will be stored at the corresponding locations, thus *overwriting* the input data.
 Consequently, the *i*-th output sample for the *c*-th channel will be stored at <tt>samplesInOut[c][i]</tt> and is guaranteed to be inside the **-1.00** to **1.00** range.